-It’s not that Harry, Ron and Hermione are faced with any really gruesome dangers — there’s nothing here on the order of the spider that wrapped up Frodo for his dinner in the “Ring” trilogy — but that Harry’s world has grown a little darker and more menacing in “Harry Potter and the Prisoner of Azkaban.”
+It’s not that Harry, Ron and Hermione are faced with any really gruesome dangers — there’s nothing here on the order of the spider that wrapped up Frodo for his dinner in the “Lord of the Rings” trilogy — but that Harry’s world has grown a little darker and more menacing in “Harry Potter and the Prisoner of Azkaban.”

 The film, the third in the popular series, centers on the escape of the sinister Sirius Black (Gary Oldman) from Azkaban Prison; Sirius was convicted in Voldemort’s plot to murder Harry’s parents, and now it’s suspected he must finish the job by killing Harry.
 As Harry returns for his third year at Hogwarts, grim wraiths named Dementors are stationed at every entrance to the school to ward off Sirius, but the Dementors are hardly reassuring, with their trick of sucking away the soul essence of their victims.

 Harry, too, has developed an edge.
 We first met him as the poor adopted relative of a suburban family who mistreated him mercilessly; this time, Harry is no longer the long-suffering victim but zaps an unpleasant dinner guest with a magical revenge that would be truly cruel if it were not, well, truly funny.
 Harry is no longer someone you can mess with.